jrg94/CSE5544/assignment02/README.md

 ![Music Flowgram][7]

+With all that said, let's take some time to review the literature.

+### Music Flowgram Background

 In order to review this visualization, I think it's important to discuss the goal of the research which was to create a music visualization that is less dense than sheet music for listeners.
 In other words, the researchers were interested in finding a way